wanjohiryan/warp/README.md

 ## Possible use cases:

-1. Streaming a Graphical User Interface from docker containers to web browsers using a single UDP port
+ - [x] Streaming a Graphical User Interface from docker containers to web browsers using a single UDP port and with hardware acceleration
+ - [ ] Fast file transfers between remote (docker) instances

 ## Features: